diegovillatoromx/e-commerce-analytics-pipeline/README.md

 **Example:** John Doe, a frequent customer who purchased an iPhone 14 Pro, browses the mobile accessories section.
 Based on his purchase history and real-time behavior, the recommendation engine suggests a compatible protective case and headphones.
 Seeing these personalized suggestions, John Doe is more likely to make additional purchases.

-**This real-time recommendation engine not only enhances the customer experience but also drives sales and business growth.**

 **Would you like to delve deeper into the technical aspects of the architecture or explore the machine learning models used for generating recommendations?**